niecestroa/pro-survival-modeling-lab/german-breast-cancer/code/README.md

-# German Breast Cancer Survival Analysis — Professional Pipeline
+# German Breast Cancer Survival Analysis
-# Cross‑Language Survival Analysis Workflow

-## Overview
-This project contains the **professional, pipeline‑driven implementation** of the German Breast Cancer survival analysis.
-The work began as a traditional academic project written entirely in **R**, then evolved into a **modular R pipeline**, and was later **translated into SAS and Python** to demonstrate cross‑platform reproducibility and industry‑aligned statistical programming.

-The result is a fully engineered, multi‑language survival‑analysis workflow that mirrors real‑world clinical and regulatory environments.
+# Abstract
+This project traces the full evolution of a survival‑analysis workflow from its origins in graduate‑level coursework to a fully engineered, cross‑language analytical pipeline.
+Beginning with exploratory R scripts focused on learning statistical concepts, the work was systematically refactored into a modular, automated, and reproducible R pipeline aligned with professional data‑science and clinical‑research standards.
+The pipeline was then translated into SAS to mirror validated, audit‑ready workflows used in pharmaceutical and regulatory environments, and subsequently implemented in Python to demonstrate modern, scriptable analytics and cross‑platform reproducibility.
+Across all implementations, the project performs standardized data preparation, Kaplan–Meier estimation, Cox proportional‑hazards modeling, Weibull regression, diagnostic evaluation, and structured model selection.
+The result is a transparent, maintainable, and multi‑language survival‑analysis framework that highlights both statistical expertise and engineering maturity.

 ---

-## Project Evolution
-### **1. Academic Beginning — R (Exploratory Coursework)**
-The project originally started as a graduate‑level survival analysis assignment written in **base R**:

-- Sequential, line‑by‑line scripts
-- Manual model fitting
-- Stepwise exploration of Cox PH models
-- Spline checks, interactions, and Weibull modeling
-- Presentation‑oriented figures and diagnostics

-This version focused on learning statistical concepts, not engineering a reproducible workflow.
+### Academic => Professional => Cross‑Language Workflow Evolution

+This project demonstrates my progression from **academic survival‑analysis coursework** to a **professional, modular, reproducible analysis pipeline** implemented across **R, SAS, and Python**.

+The work began entirely in **R**, using exploratory, sequential scripts typical of graduate‑level coursework.
+After completing the academic version, I rebuilt the entire analysis into a **professional R pipeline**, then translated that pipeline into **SAS** to mirror clinical‑research workflows, and finally implemented the full workflow in **Python** to demonstrate cross‑platform reproducibility.

+Each version analyzes the same dataset and addresses the same statistical questions, but the **workflow, engineering discipline, and reproducibility** improve dramatically across stages.

 ---

-### **2. Professional Refactor — R Pipeline (Modular, Automated)**
-After completing the academic work, the entire analysis was rebuilt into a **professional R pipeline**:
+# Academic Version
+### Exploratory, Sequential, Concept‑Focused (R)

+The **academic** folder contains the original survival‑analysis work completed during graduate coursework.
+It includes:

+- A full written report
+- Presentation slides
-- Modular scripts (`01_load_data.R`, `02_clean_data.R`, etc.)
+- Line‑by‑line R scripts
-- Automated execution via a pipeline runner
-- Tidyverse‑based data cleaning
-- purrr‑driven model loops
-- ggplot diagnostics and residual plots
-- Structured model selection (AIC/BIC, PH tests, interactions)
-- Reproducible outputs and standardized folder structure
+- Manual model fitting and diagnostics

-This version represents the first major step toward a production‑ready workflow.
+- Stepwise exploration of Cox PH models, splines, interactions, and Weibull models

+This version emphasizes **learning the methods**, understanding model behavior, and interpreting survival outcomes.
+It intentionally preserves the exploratory workflow typical of academic training.

 ---

-### **3. SAS Translation — Clinical‑Grade Workflow**
+# Professional Version — R, Python, SAS
+### Modular, Automated, Reproducible Pipeline

+The **professional R** folder contains a fully engineered survival‑analysis pipeline built after the academic work was completed.
+It restructures the entire analysis into a modern, production‑ready workflow:

+### **Pipeline Features**
+- Modular R scripts for each analytical step
+- Automated execution via `run_pipeline.R`
+- Reproducible outputs saved to standardized folders
+- ggplot‑based diagnostics and residual plots
+- Functional programming (`purrr`) for model loops
+- Clean model‑selection workflow (AIC/BIC, PH tests, interactions)
+- Case‑wise deletion diagnostics and influence analysis
+- Parallel Cox and Weibull model comparison

+This version demonstrates the ability to transform exploratory academic code into a **clinical‑grade R pipeline**.

+---

+# Professional Version — SAS
+### Clinical‑Style, Regulatory‑Aligned Workflow

-The R pipeline was then **translated into SAS**, mirroring workflows used in clinical trials and regulatory submissions:
+The **professional SAS** version translates the R pipeline into a workflow aligned with clinical‑trial and regulatory environments:

 - `PROC IMPORT` and `DATA` steps for controlled data preparation
 - `PROC PHREG` for Cox modeling and influence diagnostics